rhel-labs/instruqt/satellite-basics/05-activationkey/assignment.md

 ---
 <!-- markdownlint-disable MD033 -->

+Activation keys provide a method to automate system registration and subscription attachment.
+You can create multiple keys and associate them with different environments and Content Views.
+For example, you might create a basic activation key with a subscription for Red Hat Enterprise Linux workstations and associate it with Content Views from a particular environment.

+You can use activation keys during content host registration to improve the speed, simplicity and consistency of the process.
+Note that activation keys are used only when hosts are registered.
+If changes are made to an activation key, it is applicable only to hosts that are registered with the amended activation key in the future.
+The changes are not made to existing hosts.

-An Activation Key is required to register a host to Satellite.
-To create one, navigate to the `Activation Keys` menu.
+To create an activation key, navigate to the `Activation Keys` menu.

 ![akmenu](../assets/akmenu.png)